TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.helpmeunderstandfreetrialcharges/unexpectedcharges-helpmeunderstandfreetrialcharges-purchased-a-support-plan-and-billed.md

 For more information on how to cancel your support plan, see [Cancel a support plan](https://docs.microsoft.com/azure/cost-management-billing/manage/cancel-azure-subscription#cancel-a-support-plan).</br>

->Note: that a support plan provides technical support through any Azure related questions you run into.
-Should you cancel the support plan now, you can always choose to purchase it again through Azure Portal.
+>Note: Support plans provide technical support for any Azure related question you encounter.
+If you cancel the support plan now, you can always choose to purchase it again through the Azure portal.

 ## **Recommended Documents**